Seng-Pursuit/react-context/.github/PULL_REQUEST_TEMPLATE.md

 ### Frontend
 - [ ] The added code is screen reader friendly.
+- [ ] The added code is langyified.

 ### Backend
 - [ ] If there's a new endpoint, the endpoint is protected.